Anonyfox/node-webkit-hipster-seed/README.md

 brunch new https://github.com/Anonyfox/node-webkit-hipster-seed MyApp
 ```

-*This may take a few minutes depending on your hadrware and internet connection, since this git repo will be cloned, a bunch of npm modules will be installed, including the somewhat big [node-webkit](https://github.com/rogerwang/node-webkit), and several bower modules afterwards.*
+*This may take a few minutes depending on your hardware and internet connection, since this git repo will be cloned, a bunch of npm modules will be installed, including the somewhat big [node-webkit](https://github.com/rogerwang/node-webkit), and several bower modules afterwards.*

 ###2.
 Develop an AngularJS App on Steroids!